 Until very recently, “the marketing of treatment plans”, how to “talk to patients” and “listen to their needs” were courses that were either not offered in Dental School or had very little emphasis.
 Many of us were too busy obtaining our “requirements”…the minimum number of procedures that were needed for us to graduate.
 Furthermore, by not focusing on comprehensive treatment plans we regarded the specialties of Endo, Perio, and Prostho etc as separate entities rather than incorporating them into a multidisciplinary approach to care.
 The worst scenario is when the case is referred to the specialist for expensive complex procedures without a treatment plan.
 It is then up to the specialist to plan and coordinate treatment and make sure that the case is returned to the dentist ready for proper restoration.
 This lack of patient preparation is a source of great frustration for many specialists.
 Your referral specialist never wants to appear to be “commandeering” the case from you.
 You are the team captain and this is your patient.
 However, the case needs to be properly worked up before the referral slip is filled out.

 It is our responsibility as Health care professionals to stay current and to discuss and offer modern treatment alternatives to our patients.
-Raising the "treatment bar" of our practice from one that basically "fixes things" to a practice that provides comprehensive care means that we must take the time to educate and talk with our patients.
-We cannot on one hand say " My patients would never go for that treatment" while on the other hand making no effort to educate them as to the value of the procedure or treatment plan.
-We must resist the urge to regard these patient discussions as a "waste of chair time" and merely look for "something to do" in this patient's mouth.
-Once patients begin to understand, appreciate and value our professional services, patients will be far less likely to seek assistance from "Technicians".
+Raising the “treatment bar” of our practice from one that basically “fixes things” ( and hits the production goal dollar number for the day) to a practice that provides comprehensive care.
+That means that we must take the time to educate and talk with our patients.
+We cannot on one hand say ” My patients would never go for that treatment” while on the other hand making no effort to educate them as to the value of the procedure or treatment plan.
+We must resist the urge to regard these patient discussions as a “waste of chair time” and merely look for “something to do” in this patient’s mouth.
+Once patients begin to understand, appreciate and value our professional services, patients will be far less likely to seek assistance from “Technicians”.